james-chiou/Phantom-Mask/response.md

 ## A. Required Information
+1. I use the Node.js, Express.js and sqlite3.js to complete this project.
+2. The compiler is Visual Studio Code.
 ### A.1.
 Requirement Completion Rate
 - [x] List all pharmacies open at a specific time and on a day of the week if requested.
   - Implemented at "/pharmacies/open" API.